wfurney13/wfurney13.github.io/_blog_posts/otcd.md

 <p class="pemp">
       The Issue
     </p>
-<p class="pbody">OpenTrack starts and then immediately closes.
+<p>OpenTrack starts and then immediately closes.
 This also happens on the portable version and in
       prior
       OT releases.
 There is no error message or information displayed to the user about why the crash occurs.
 A crash dump file is stored in <code><em>\AppData\Local\CrashDumps</em></code> when the application exits.</p>